comodopines/practice-git/Exercises.md

 </p>
 </details>

-- How to create a new git repository on local computer?
+> Q. How to create a new git repository on local computer?
 <details><summary>Ans.</summary>
 <p>